flaviovdf/flaviovdf.github.io/homepage.rst

 `Federal University of Minas Gerais <http://ufmg.br>`__, as well as a BsC also in Computer Science from the `Federal University of Campina Grande <http://ufcg.edu.br>`__.
-Currently, I work as a researcher at IBM Research Rio de Janeiro.
+Currently, I work as a Professor @ UFMG.
 My research interests are:

     * Data science